CiscoSecurity/tr-05-serverless-gigamon-threatinsight/README.md

 - `POST /health`
   - Verifies the Authorization Bearer JWT and decodes it to restore the original credentials.
-  - Authenticates to the underlying external service to check that the credentials are valid and the service is available.
+  - Authenticates to the underlying external service to check that the provided credentials are valid and the service is available at the moment.

 - `POST /observe/observables`
   - Accepts a list of observables and filters out unsupported ones.